How to Run a Competitive Analysis to Best Understand Your Market

 Ahrefs

-Ahrefs is my favorite competitor analysis tool for SEO purposes.
+Ahrefs is one of the best competitive analysis tools for SEO.
 The site explorer tool allows you to check any URL’s top organic keywords.
 You can also check which of your competitor’s content is gaining the most backlinks.

 Perform Your Own Competitor Analysis